shehand/String-Matching/README.md

 - We start comparison of pat[j] with j = 0 with characters of current window of text.
 - We keep matching characters txt[i] and pat[j] and keep incrementing i and j while pat[j] and txt[i] keep matching.
--When we see a mismatch
+- When we see a mismatch
-  -We know that characters pat[0..j-1] match with txt[i-j…i-1] (Note that j starts with 0 and increment it only when there is a match).
+  - We know that characters pat[0..j-1] match with txt[i-j…i-1] (Note that j starts with 0 and increment it only when there is a match).
-  -We also know (from above definition) that lps[j-1] is count of characters of pat[0…j-1] that are both proper prefix and suffix.
+  - We also know (from above definition) that lps[j-1] is count of characters of pat[0…j-1] that are both proper prefix and suffix.
-  -From above two points, we can conclude that we do not need to match these lps[j-1] characters with txt[i-j…i-1] because we know that    these characters will anyway match.
+  - From above two points, we can conclude that we do not need to match these lps[j-1] characters with txt[i-j…i-1] because we know that    these characters will anyway match.
 Let us consider above example to understand this.